SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 **Registering `getStatus()`**

 The `getStatus()` function takes no input arguments, but will return some payload.
-The return payload is wrapped in  a CallbackReturn type that takes the return values in an array.
+The return payload is wrapped in  a CallbackReturn type that takes the return values in a vector.
 This is because the return payload is wrapped in a function call request that will be placed on the remote caller.
 See [Defining Callbacks](../../reference/HiveMindBridge/defining-callbacks.md) for more details.

 ```cpp
     CallbackFunction getStatus = [&](CallbackArgs args,